dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune.md

 - There are no certificate requirements for **Windows PCs** or **Windows RT devices** when enrolling Windows PCs as devices or [installing the Windows PC client for Microsoft Intune](/intune/deploy-use/install-the-windows-pc-client-with-microsoft-intune).

-- For **iOS** or **Mac OS X** devices you will need to request an Apple Push Notification service certificate from Apple, as described in [Set up iOS and Mac management with Microsoft Intune](/intune/deploy-use/set-up-ios-and-mac-management-with-microsoft-intune).
+- For **iOS** or **Mac OS X** devices you will need to request an Apple Push Notification service certificate from Apple, as described in step 3 of [Set up iOS and Mac management with Microsoft Intune](/intune/deploy-use/set-up-ios-and-mac-management-with-microsoft-intune).

 ### Next steps
 It's time to get started with your paid subscription!